The application for Foundation scholarships is currently closed. Watch your UW-Superior email for updates on our scholarship opportunities!

-How to apply for scholarships:
+How to apply for Foundation scholarships

 FAFSA will be used to determine whether or not a student has financial need.
 FAFSA paperwork must be submitted each year to the Financial Aid office in order to be considered for scholarships which include financial need as part of the criteria.